BeyondCodeBootcamp/vanilla-webauthn/README.md

 /**
  * 'name' is ONLY for REGISTRATION and should be the name of your Website / App / Product
- * 'id' must be window.location.host or a parent domain (up to the PSL apex)
+ * 'id' must be window.location.hostname or a parent domain (up to the PSL apex)
  * Examples: 'bar.foo.example.com' or 'foo.example.com' or 'example.com',
- *           but not 'baz.example.com' or 'com' (assuming the first is location.host) */
+ *           but not 'baz.example.com' or 'com' (assuming the first is location.hostname) */
-PassKey.relyingParty = { id: window.location.host, name: "what you want" };
+PassKey.relyingParty = { id: window.location.hostname, name: "what you want" };

 /** For converting user.id to bytes from user.name */
 PassKey.textEncoder = new TextEncoder();